enzosaracen/ptpatch/README.md

 [More examples here.](examples)

 ## Notes
-This doesn't work well by default for multithreaded programs or anything that forks.
-Appropriate handling could be custom defined in hooks, but I'm currently working on better default behavior.

 When the stub runs with a dynamically linked program, it waits until the linker has transfered control to the program's entry point before applying hooks.
 During this process, it needs to be able to read maps from procfs to determine